 The focus on seamless and responsive UX

 Today’s digital customer experience goes far beyond a simple website.
 Think of banking and applications that people are now using on both their smartphones and tablets while on the go.
 Square is a great example of a fintech company that has a seamless, multi-device responsive design that functions on any smartphone, tablet and now Point-of-Service (POS) device.
 Big banks are struggling to keep pace with this trend in terms of offering comparable UX to their customers.
-A recent Accenture survey found that 50% of respondents would bank with Square if they offered it, with most people’s knowledge of Square limited to simply making or receiving a payment.
+An Accenture survey found that 50% of respondents would bank with Square if they offered it, with most people’s knowledge of Square limited to simply making or receiving a payment.

 People now judge a company’s credibility and trustworthiness by the quality of UX, so don’t underestimate its importance.
 Make sure your design is responsive and optimized for most devices and screen formats now, and keep an eye out for new technologies you may need to adjust to in the future.